Gorka Azkorra

-Gorka Azkorra Trueba (born 25 January 1983) is a Spanish football coach and former professional footballer.
-He is currently the assistant coach of Indian Super League club Goa.
+Gorka Azkorra Trueba (born 25 January 1983) is a Spanish former professional footballer who played as a centre-forward.

-He amassed Segunda División totals of 178 matches and 22 goals over eight seasons, representing mainly in the competition Albacete and Salamanca (two years apiece).
-In La Liga, he appeared for Athletic Bilbao.
+He appeared in 178 matches in the Segunda División over eight seasons and scored 21 goals, representing mainly in the competition Albacete and Salamanca (two years apiece).
+In La Liga, he played for Athletic Bilbao.

-Club career
+Playing career

-Born in Bilbao, Basque Country, Azkorra emerged through local giants Athletic Bilbao's youth system, but could only amass five appearances with the main squad – all in the 2004–05 season – after having scored prolifically with the club's B and feeder teams.
-He made his La Liga debut on 3 October 2004, playing 25 minutes in a 1–3 away loss against Getafe CF.
+Born in Bilbao, Basque Country, Azkorra emerged through local giants Athletic Bilbao's youth system, but could only make eight appearances with the main squad – all in the 2004–05 season – after scoring prolifically for the club's B and feeder teams.
+He made his La Liga debut on 3 October 2004, playing 25 minutes in a 3–1 away loss against Getafe CF; to five top-flight matches, he added three in the UEFA Cup.

-Released in the 2005 January transfer window, Azkorra resumed his career in the second division, with Recreativo de Huelva, CD Numancia, Albacete Balompié and UD Salamanca.
-Whilst with the latter side, in the 2008–09 campaign, he reunited with former Athletic youth teammate Mikel Dañobeitia.
+In the 2005 January transfer window, Azkorra moved to the Segunda División, where he went on to represent Recreativo de Huelva (on loan), CD Numancia, Albacete Balompié and UD Salamanca.
+Whilst with the latter side, in the 2008–09 campaign, he reunited with his former Athletic youth teammate Mikel Dañobeitia.

-Azkorra continued competing in the second and third levels during the following years, representing CD Lugo, Deportivo Alavés, CD Guadalajara, Hércules CF, Gimnàstic de Tarragona, Real Murcia and Sestao River Club.
+Azkorra continued competing in the second and third tiers the following years, with CD Lugo (scoring a career-best 18 goals in the 2010–11 campaign), Deportivo Alavés, CD Guadalajara, Hércules CF, Gimnàstic de Tarragona, Real Murcia CF and Sestao River Club.
+He retired aged 35 following an amateur spell at Zamudio SD.

+Coaching career

+In June 2022, Azkorra was appointed assistant coach at Indian Super League team FC Goa under his compatriot Carlos Peña.
+Before and after that, he worked with Athletic Bilbao's youths.